 Recovery is dependent on the availability of immediate medical intervention and treatment.

-Fortunately, snake bites from elapidae are relatively rare, affecting less than 1 percent of the reported cases of bites to dogs.
+Fortunately, snake bites from elapidae are relatively rare, affecting less than 1% of the reported cases of bites to dogs.
 Coral snakes in particular have small heads and are slower to open their jaws wide enough to envenom a dog.
-Their distinct color is similar to that of the common, nonpoisonous king snake.
+Their distinct color is similar to that of the common, nonvenomous king snake.
 If you are close enough and brave enough to make the determination, remember:

 “Red on yellow, kill a fellow — red on black, venom lack.”

-- Educate yourself about the presence of poisonous and nonpoisonous snakes in the vicinity.
+- Educate yourself about the presence of venomous and nonvenomous snakes in the vicinity.

 - Avoid areas where snake infestation is likely.